Kong/docs.konghq.com/app/_hub/kong-inc/forward-proxy/_index.md

         `X-Real-IP`, `X-Forwarded-For`, `X-Forwarded-Proto`, `X-Forwarded-Host`, and `X-Forwarded-Port`.

         The field should be set to one of the following values:
-          - "append": append information from this hop to the headers.
+          - `append`: Append information from this hop to the headers.
-          - "transparent": leave headers unchanged, as if we were not a proxy.
+          - `transparent`: Leave headers unchanged, as if not using a proxy.
-          - "delete": remove all headers including those that should be added for this hop, as if you are the originating client.
+          - `delete`: Remove all headers including those that should be added for this hop, as if you are the originating client.

         All options respect the trusted IP setting and will ignore last hop headers if they are not from clients with trusted IPs.